limalib/docs/docs/source/mudlib/adversary-behaviors.rst

 The action string is used for messaging like
  You begin <action> ...
  You are busy <action>!
 The function is called in the object given after busy seconds (or BUSY_LENGTH if no busy given) with arguments args.
 BUSY_LENGTH is defined in /std/adversary/behaviors.

-This function returns 1 if the player was successfully set busy or 0 if it failed.
+This function must return 1 if the player was successfully set busy or -1 if it failed.
+A 0 is also seen as a success.

 The function is the object is called and if it returns 1, everything is assumed well, but on 0 a message of: